michaelmirhom/movie-app/README.md

 Push to the branch: git push origin feature/AmazingFeature Open a pull request.
 Remember to follow the Code of Conduct to maintain a healthy and respectful community.
+# Deployment
+The frontend of the Movie-App is deployed on Netlify, while the json-server backend can be deployed on platforms like Render.
+Ensure that the appropriate deployment settings and environment variables are configured for successful deployment.
 # License
 This project is licensed under the terms of the MIT License.